The narcissistic personality disorder is a disorder, and they do need to have at least five traits to have the disorder, these are.

 When you bring things up, those on the lower end of the spectrum and some in the middle.
 Actually don’t remember the event as to them.
 It’s irrelevant.
 Or if they do remember it.
 They recognise it as you were to blame because, of course, they can not reflect.
 They have already re-written history as to what they want to believe, their own reality.
 As they feel superior, they think they’re always right.
 A narcissist is never accountable, so the blame is always shifted onto you.
 You, to them, are simply lying.
 They rewrite history, and they believe it.

 They always have to be in control and will do anything to remain in control.

 They might admit something they did in a moment if it meets a need, then deny it a couple of days later.
 When you bring this up, they will deny that they ever admitted to it, as their needs got met, and they changed the story to suit them, just to manipulate and confuse you some more.

 Those on the higher end of the spectrum or narcissistic sociopaths know they want to control, know they’re twisting it and manipulate you, they do things with extremely calculation.

-They bring up the past for all sorts of things to deflect onto you, this is what they do to start separating you from your support network, of friend and family.
+They bring up the past for all sorts of things to deflect onto you, and this is what they do to start separating you from your support network, of friends and family.